dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 Or snippet out just the bits that handle the streaming and rendering ?

 I am supposed to be getting transcludes working.
 This would delay that.
+Then we need innovations, and finally agents.
+This would delay that.
+But it would in the meantime give use a very stable, high quality, pleasant to use interface.

+However it has all of the features we need,

+So where are the cut points in this library ? we could just take the chat view piece, and then leave the rest ? or pull the rest in later ?

+The key is to touch it as lightly as possible, and just silently / surgically snip bits off it, and inject our own backend stuff in there.

+Making librechat be a frame is probably the cleanest way to keep it under wraps.
+So we would have a repo, that made a branch that was our working branch, and we periodically cleaned things up, and documented the changes we were making to translate to our use case.